Ecological Reserves

 Additional regulations for the Tortugas Ecological Reserve North:

-• No access permit necessary if vessel remains in continuous transit with fishing gear stowed.
+• Access permit is not required if the vessel remains in continuous transit with fishing gear stowed

 A summary of all sanctuary regulations is available online.
 For the full text of sanctuary regulations, see 15 CFR 922 Subpart P.